-Example: You owe the IRS $10,000 in taxes, but you have a $10,000 tax credit from solar.
-So you would owe the IRS $0!( Close )
+For example, if you owe the IRS $10,000 in taxes but you have a $10,000 solar tax credit, you would owe the IRS $0!

-Urban Solar wants to save you 20% or more of your yearly electricity costs when you switch to solar.
+You can save 20% or more of your yearly electricity costs by switching to solar.
 We want to make the switch simple for you and your business.
-Simple savings with no upfront investment.( Close )
+Simple savings with no upfront investment.

-When you work with Urban Solar, we bring solar financing to the table.
-This means that the switch to solar could cost you absolutely nothing!
-In most cases, customers switch to solar and put $0 down.( Close )
+Urban Solar offers financing, which means that the switch to solar could cost you absolutely nothing!
+In most cases, customers switch to solar and put $0 down.

-When you produce your own power with solar, you could be paying $.06/kWh and you would NOT be subject to any inflation.
-You can lock in your electricity rate forever!( Close )
+When you produce your own power with solar, you could be paying $.06/kWh and you would not be subject to any inflation.
+You can lock in your electricity rate forever!

 Solar energy is not stored unless you have an energy storage component such as batteries.
 During the day, you will use the solar energy in your home.
 If you produce more than you are using, you will sell that power back to the grid in the form of “store credit.”
 Then you buy it back at night or on days when you use a lot of energy.
-If you produce more than you use on average for the month, the extra amount carries over to the next month.( Close )
+If you produce more than you use on average for the month, the extra amount carries over to the next month.

-When we choose a panel or inverter manufacturer, we look for things like warranty terms, financial backing, years in business, technology, R&D, and of course cost.
-We decided to use QCELLS solar panels and Enphase microinverters based on their track record and industry presence.
+When we choose a panel or inverter manufacturer, we look for things like warranty terms, financial backing, years in business, technology, R&D, and cost.
+We decided to use Q CELLS solar panels and Enphase microinverters based on their track records and industry presence.

-We have dozens of customers who are more than satisfied and we know you will be too.( Close )
+We have dozens of customers who are more than satisfied, and we know you will be, too.

 Solar power inverters convert DC power to AC power.
 All of the appliances in your home use AC power and most all of the world is powered by AC power (unless you live on an island).
-Without inverters, your solar panels will only produce DC power, which your home cannot use.( Close )
+Without inverters, your solar panels will only produce DC power, which your home cannot use.

 Not much at all.
 You should rinse off dust and grime twice a year, but if you just let the rain do the work you might not even notice.
-Clean the solar panels regularly if that area of your home or business is known to collect lots of big debris or is a popular bird hangout.( Close )
+Clean the solar panels regularly if that area of your home or business is known to collect lots of big debris or is a popular bird hangout.

-If you add solar to your roof today and then a few years later wanted to reroof, it’s not that expensive to quickly remove the panels from the roof, re-roof, and put them back on.
+If you add solar to your roof today and then a few years later wanted to re-roof, it’s not that expensive to quickly remove the panels from the roof, re-roof, and put them back on.
 In most cases, the amount of power that you would have saved by installing solar is greater than the cost to remove and reinstall the panels, so it would actually cost you more to wait.

 If you plan on re-roofing this year, we suggest you go ahead and do it at the same time as the solar installation.
-This way, our installation team can work with your roofer and we can make sure that your roof warranty is preserved.
-It’s extremely common for roofers and solar installers to work together on projects.( Close )
+That way, our installation team can work with your roofer and we can make sure that your roof warranty is preserved.
+It’s extremely common for roofers and solar installers to work together on projects.

 Most solar power systems are connected directly to your home or business and the electrical grid.
-Some solar power systems have an energy storage component which provides backup power during a power outage.
+Some solar power systems have an energy storage component thath provides backup power during a power outage.

 No!
 There is a state statute in Florida that we call the Solar Access Law.
-It basically states that no one can restrict you from installing solar panels on your roof based on where they’re installed or how they look.( Close )
+It basically states that no one can restrict you from installing solar panels on your roof based on where they’re installed or how they look.